zyadalshujaa1/Dynamic-Aware-Dense-SLAM/README.md

 - **Dense neural reconstruction** (VI-NeRF-SLAM), and
 - **High-quality monocular Gaussian SLAM** (HI-SLAM2).

+## Proposed Idea: Confidence-Weighted Dynamic Dense SLAM

+**Description:**
+We propose a dynamic-aware dense SLAM approach that integrates motion cues and semantic segmentation with a confidence weighting scheme.
+Points associated with dynamic objects are included in the map but with lower confidence, reducing their impact on localization and reconstruction.

+**Motivation:**
+Existing dense SLAM systems either ignore dynamic objects or remove them entirely.
+By leveraging confidence weights, our approach balances dense reconstruction quality with robustness to moving objects, addressing a key gap identified in DynaSLAM II, DS-SLAM, and HI-SLAM2.

+**Technical Insight:**
+- Temporally consistent segmentation identifies dynamic objects.
+- Dense Gaussian or neural reconstruction is updated with per-point confidence.
+- Confidence weighting influences bundle adjustment and map fusion.

+**Expected Impact:**
+- Improved localization in dynamic scenes.
+- Dense, metrically accurate maps that maintain real-time performance.
+- Potential extension to real robots or AR/VR applications.

 ---
 ## Experimental Overview
 Experiments are based on **HI-SLAM2**.
 Full setup, data preparation, and evaluation steps are in [`experiments/README.md`](experiments/README.md).